 If your son or daughter is on the Trekking DTS, they will participate in a practice hike each Saturday to prepare for their outreach.

 There are often times for students to volunteer in community wide events at the weekend.
 This is a great way to serve the Townville community and meet the locals.

 We do not arrange for the student to attend a local church.
-However, we do have a church, Water of Life, Townsville, that meets on our campus.
-Your son or daughter would be more than welcome to attend Water of Life, or they could find another local church to attend during their DTS.
+However, there are a few local churches in the area that they are welcome to attend during their DTS.

 Can I contact my son or daughter during their outreach?

 Each student’s outreach location will vary in terms of what mobile/cell phone network is available.
 In both Australia and Papua New Guinea there are areas where network is available and areas where there is no network at all.
 Where there is network, your son or daughter may be able to purchase a SIM card and credit for their phone to connect with you.